nzakas/understandinges6/manuscript/11-Promises.md

 let promise = readFile("example.txt");
 ```

 In this code, `readFile()` doesn't actually start reading the file immediately (that will happen later).
 It returns a promise object that represents the asynchronous operation so you can work with it later.
+Before using a promise, though, it's important to understand a promise lifecycle and how that lifecycle affects your results.

 ### Lifecycle

-Each promise goes through a short lifecycle.
-It starts in the *pending* state, which is an indicator that the asynchronous operation has not yet completed.
+Each promise goes through a short lifecycle starting in the *pending* state, which is an indicator that the asynchronous operation has not yet completed.
 The promise in the last example is in the pending state as soon as it is returned from `readFile()`.
 Once the asynchronous operation completes, the promise is considered *settled* and enters one of two possible states:

 1. *Fulfilled* - the promise's asynchronous operation has completed successfully
 1. *Rejected* - the promise's asynchronous operation did not complete successfully (either due to an error or some other cause)

 You can't determine which state the promise is in programmatically, but you can take a specific action when a promise changes state by using the `then()` method.

 I> There is an internal `[[PromiseState]]` property that is set to `"pending"`, `"fulfilled"`, or `"rejected"` to reflect the promise's state.
+This property is not exposed on promise objects.

-The `then()` method is present on all promises and takes two arguments (any object that implements `then()` is called a *thenable*).
+The `then()` method is present on all promises and takes two arguments.
 The first argument is a function to call when the promise is fulfilled.
 Any additional data related to the asynchronous operation is passed into this fulfillment function.
 The second argument is a function to call when the promise is rejected.
 Similar to the fulfillment function, the rejection function is passed any additional data related to the rejection.

+I> Any object that implements the `then()` method in this way is called a *thenable*, so all promises are thenables but all thenables are not promises.

-Both arguments are optional, so you can listen for any combination of fulfillment and rejection.
+Both arguments to`then()` are optional, so you can listen for any combination of fulfillment and rejection.
 For example:

 ```js
 let promise = readFile("example.txt");